 We endeavour to match each young person to the most appropriate trained mentor, based on their ability to support their individual requirements.
 We pay particular attention to the young person's interests, aptitudes, and special needs.
-If a young person's interest is in writing, we would try to match them with a writer.
+If a young person's interest was in writing, we would try to match them with a writer.

-They will be invited to meet their mentor at an Introduction Event in January.
+They will be invited to meet their mentor at our Introduction Event in January.
 This event will give mentees the chance to introduce themselves, learn more about their mentor, swap contact details, schedule their next meeting, and network with other professionals.
-We endeavour to have these events in-person wherever possible, but they could happen online if the young person or mentor prefers, or they can't attend the in-person event.
+We endeavour to have these events in person wherever possible, but they could happen online if either the young person or mentor can't make it